flutter/website/src/docs/resources/faq.md

 own integrations with [platform and third-party APIs][].
-Developers can expose as much or as little of the platform APIs as they need, and build layers of abstractions that are a best fit for their project.
+Developers can expose as much or as little of the platform APIs as they need, and build layers of abstractions that are the best fit for their project.

 ### Can I extend and customize the bundled widgets?